 Actually, that’s not right.
 There’s nothing little about it.
 Six inches of fluffy white fell fast and furious through the end of my work day and into my commute, meaning what usually makes for a 30-minute drive stretched to just under two hours, full of fishtailing and slushy slow-crawling and, well, clutching the steering wheel while fighting back tears.

 Through all that time in the car, I spent a lot of time thinking, mainly about how only an idiot doesn’t fill up her gas tank the morning of a projected snowstorm.

-That was quickly followed, though, by the list of people I could call if I hit empty before reaching an exit, and then a realization that I am blessed indeed.
+But that was quickly followed by the list of people I could call if I hit empty before reaching an exit, and then a realization that I am blessed indeed.